darkblackorganization/BlueMarkdown/Linux/chmod.md

----
-title: Chmod
-date: 2021-07-01 10:51:44
-background: bg-indigo-600
-tags:
-  - permission
-categories:
-  - Linux Command
-intro: |
+## Introduction
 This quick reference cheat sheet provides a brief overview of file permissions, and the operation of the chmod command
-plugins:
-  - copyCode
----

-## Getting Started

 ### Syntax